kestra-io/docs/content/blogs/introducing-apps.md

 ---
 title: "Introducing Apps: Custom UIs for Kestra Workflows"
-description: Create custom user interfaces on top of your workflows, allowing you to build self-service applications for your data products and business processes.
+description: Build self-service applications for data products and business processes using your Kestra workflows as a backend.
 date: 2024-12-05T13:00:00
 category: News & Products Updates
 author: